 - professionals from different disciplines (prevention, healthcare, social care) are included in the care team, and different types of support are offered (including new technologies);

 - care is provided in a continuous way, without gaps in the care delivery process.

 According to us, integrated care has a potential to concretely improve care services and save some costs.
 Most importantly, we want care to be comfortable and ensure peace of mind for service users and for their relatives.
 We want services to be well organised, with a team of health and social care providers who will be there for the persons who need them, when they need them, in order to support independent living.
 Ultimately, we aim to support policy and decision makers so policies and care services can better support independent living and address older people’s needs.
 As such, our objective is therefore to improve existing services in order to align them better with the needs of older.

-SUSTAIN is a European-wide project and gathers partners from nine countries in Europe: Austria, Belgium, Estonia, Germany, Ireland, Norway, Spain, The Netherlands and the UK.
+SUSTAIN is a European-wide project and gathers partners from eight countries in Europe: Austria, Belgium, Estonia, Germany, Norway, Spain, The Netherlands and the UK.
 To discover more about the partners, click here.
 The project is funded by Horizon 2020, the European Commission’s funding programme to support research activities.

 To achieve our goals, we have selected 14 care services in seven countries that will be analysed and improved by putting the needs and wishes of older adults at the heart of a safe and efficient service designed around them.
 We also want to share this experience with other services and countries, so that they too can improve and create real change across Europe for the benefit of users.

 Concretely, the project will: